 To start using CKAN datasets inside Knowage suite, go to the CKAN Dataset tab in the "Dataset" subsection of "Data" section under "My Workspace".
-As shown in figure below, the user has to choose the repository from the combobox and then click on the repository name to access it.
+As shown in figure below, choose from the combobox the repository that you are interested in and then click on the repository name to access it.